jepstein-eagle/adaptable/packages/adaptable/readme/functions/query-function.md

   * List of all the available functions as buttons or in a dropdown so they are immediately applied in the Editor

-  * Dispaly the return value of the Expression (using data from the first row of the Grid)
+  * Display the return value of the Expression (using data from the first row of the Grid)

   * Context sensitive Support / Help for each available function

-* **Popup** - Shows a list of existing Queries with *Edit* and *Delete* buttons, and a Radio Button to select one to be run.
-Plus an *Add* button to start the Query Wizard.
+* **Popup** - Shows a list of existing Queries with *Edit* and *Delete* buttons, plus an *Add* button to start the Query Wizard.

 * **Wizard** - A series of steps facilitating the creation and editing of Queries.

-* **Toolbar** - Provides a large input to enable users to write (and then run) a Query by hand - albeit with an 'Expand' button to open the Expression Editor if UI support is needed.
-Also contains a dropdown showing all `SharedQueries` together with the last 5 unsaved queries that were run.
+* **Toolbar** - Provides a large input to enable users to write (and then run) a Query by hand if required.
+Also contains:
+  * 'Run' button to perform the Search
+  * 'Clear' button to cancel a Search
+  * 'Expand' button to open the Expression Editor if UI support is needed
+  * 'Save' button to allow the query to be named - and then re-used elsewhere
+  * A dropdown showing all `SharedQueries` together with the last 5 unsaved queries that were run.

 ## Entitlements